Get

 Exercise

-As we touched on, the Whippet Pitbull mix is an active breed that needs roughly an hour of vigorous exercise per day.
+The Whippet Pitbull mix is an active breed that needs roughly an hour of vigorous exercise per day.
 You can crank that up or down as needed, depending on an individual dog’s capacity and desire for exercise.
 If your Whippet Pitbull mix is restlessly pacing or chewing up shoes, you might want to take them for more walks or schedule some impromptu playtime.

 Training

 Obedience is key too.
 You can start with your dog learning their name at first and progress to basic commands like sit, stay, and come, which are coincidentally also useful for safety purposes.
-For example, you want your dog to immediately come when you call them if there was a fire in your home.
+For example, you would want your dog to immediately come when you call them if there was a fire in your home.
 Some Whippet Pitbull mixes can even proceed to more complex agility work or hunting if they show an aptitude for it.

 Grooming ✂️